Fiscale win legal victory for tax fairness for SMEs against HMRC!

 My company is UK based but the R&D activities took place overseas.
 Can I still claim for these activities?

 I was developing a product/service which met the R&D criteria but it was started before the claimable period but continued into the claimable period.
-Can I still claim R&D tax credit?
+Can I still claim R&D tax credits?

 Yes, as long as the project was ongoing during the claimable period and qualifying R&D activities were undertaken then a claim can be made.

 I was developing a product/service which met the R&D criteria but it was not finished before the end of my accounting period.
-Can I still claim the R&D tax credit relief?
+Can I still claim R&D Tax Credits?

 Yes, as long as the project was ongoing during the claimable period and qualifying R&D activities were undertaken then a claim can be made.
 In fact, a claim may be made in the subsequent period if the project was still ongoing at that point.

 I was developing a product/service which met the R&D criteria but it failed.
-Can I still claim R&D tax credit?
+Can I still claim R&D Tax Credits?

 What exactly is a ‘technological uncertainty?’

-A technological uncertainty is where your company is researching or developing something that is not known to be scientifically or technology feasible when you make or discover it.
+A technological uncertainty is where your company is researching or developing something that is not known to be scientifically or technologically feasible when you make or discover it.

 This means that your company, or experts in the field, cannot already know about the advance or the way you achieved it.
-This includes where an idea of how the uncertainty may be resolved but you have to go through a process of trial and experimentation to test the idea and prove whether or not the idea is feasible.
+This includes where you have an idea of how the uncertainty may be resolved, but you still have to test the idea and prove whether or not it is feasible.

 What exactly is an ‘appreciable improvement?’